-On September 30, 2023, President Biden signed into law the "Continuing Appropriations Act, 2024 and Other Extensions Act" (Public Law 118-15) and subsequent to September 30, 2023, the President signed into law the "Further Continuing Appropriations and Other Extensions Act, 2024" (Public Law 118-22) (collectively, the Continuing Appropriations Acts).
-The Continuing Appropriations Acts appropriated funding for Amtrak at FY2023 levels through January 19, 2024.
-Congress has not specifically appropriated any FY2024 operating funds for the Company for the period subsequent to January 19, 2024.
+On September 26, 2024, President Biden signed into law the "Continuing Appropriations and Extensions Act, 2025" (Public Law 118-83), which appropriates funding for Amtrak at FY2024 levels through December 20, 2024.
+Congress has not specifically appropriated any FY2025 operating funds for the Company for the period subsequent to December 20, 2024.

-The table below provides information on appropriated annual funding for the Company's FY2024, FY2023, and FY2022 as provided by various continuing resolutions (CRs), and the Consolidated Appropriations Act (Full Year Funding) related to those years (in millions of dollars):
+The table below provides information on appropriated annual funding for the Company's FY2025, FY2024, and FY2023 as provided by various continuing resolutions (CRs), and the Consolidated Appropriations Act (Full Year Funding) related to those years (in millions of dollars):